 WHAT CAN YOU MAKE WITH FELT?

 The ‘Miss Molly’ pin cushion was my first PDF pattern and still remains my most popular.
 This pattern is great for beginners and an easy project to start with.
+Miss Molly is now paired with two friends, so there’s lots of options in this pattern!
 You can pick up a copy HERE.